ApiLogicServer/Docs/docs/FAQ-Live-API-Creator.md

 !!! pied-piper ":bulb: TL;DR - Migration from CA/Live API Creator (LAC)"

-      CA/Live API Creator was recently discontinued.
+      CA/Live API Creator has reached end-of-life and soon end-of-support.
 For customers seeking to migrate, API Logic Server offers a migration path worth considering:

       * Built by the same engineering leadership team, the products are quite similar.
 They both offer instant **multi-table APIs**, **multi-page Admin Apps**, and **business logic** using rules extensible with code.

       * LAC provides **Custom Resources**.
-This is not provided by API Logic Server, which affects dependent clients.
+This is provided by API Logic Server, which affects dependent clients.

-         * Migration tools are underway, and are past the proof-of-concept phase.
+         * Model Migration tools are available and are past the proof-of-concept phase.

       * API Logic Server offers superior services for: